 Ouch!
 Da fuck!?
 Talk about a hangover!
 What the fuck happened yesterday?
 I can’t remember much of anything.
 Dancing flies?
 A sidecar in Manhattan?
 What the hell was that?
 Hey, brain, do you think this is a good time to do the riddle thing?

-The sun stings.
-Of course, the one time the fucker shows up between the clouds this month had to be this morning.
+The sun is stinging.
+Of course, the only time the bastard showed up between the clouds this month had to be this morning.

 I wander around for a few minutes.
-I know the neighborhood like the back of my hand, but it feels foreign this morning.
-And my memories of the previous night still refuse to return.
+I know the neighborhood like the back of my hand, but this morning it feels foreign somehow.
+And my memories of last night still refuse to return.

-Shops have yet to open.
-Some cardboard is moving in front of an entrance.
+The shops have not yet opened.
+A cardboard box is moving in front of an entrance.
 I stop.
-No, it’s not me who is losing my balance, the box really is moving.
-It starts to rise.
-It jumps up and stands straight in front of me.
+No, I’m not losing my balance, the box is really moving.
+It begins to rise.
+It jumps up and stands right in front of me.

 He is tall.
 He has long black hair in a ponytail.
 A little pointy goatee.
 Crazy eyes.
 Very pale skin.
 And… And blood on his lips?

-When he sees me, he lets out a little scream.
-He probably thinks that’s threatening, but it almost sounds like a newborn’s wail.
-He keeps his mouth open for a few seconds, showing some vaguely prominent canines.
-They’re… Stained with something red, too.
+When he sees me, he lets out a little hiss.
+He probably thinks it’s threatening, but it almost sounds like the cry of a newborn.
+He holds his mouth open for a few seconds, revealing some vaguely protruding canines.
+They are… stained with something red, too.

 He is not happy.
 Not at all.